What I hope it will become - in 30

 Adolf Engler in 1883.

-It is found in the North-Western part of Mexico, and up to Aizona.
+It is found in the north-western part of Mexico, and up to Arizona.

-can grow to 30 centimetres or more in diameter, and will reach up to
+can grow to 30 centimetres or more in diameter, and it will reach up to

-eight meters high.
+eight meters in height.
 The flowers are crème to greenish in colour, and the

 plant can be